History Files

 FeatureBy the late fourth millennium BC, Sumer was divided into approximately a dozen city states which were independent of one another and which used local canals and boundary stones to mark their borders.
 Many early historical events in the region are found only in the Sumerian king list, which notates the rulers of the city states (and see feature link), but archaeology has also uncovered a wealth of detail.

 The city's main god was Lulal, while the city's main temple was E-mush-kalamma, which was mentioned in the tale, Inanna's Descent to the Underworld.
-Bad-tibira seems to have lost its initial importance in the 'Post-Diluvian' period as the king list sees it, although it was known by the Greeks as Panti-Biblos (Pantibiblos).
+Bad-tibira seems to have lost its initial importance in the 'Post-Diluvian' period as the king list sees it, although it was known by the Macedonians as Panti-Biblos (Pantibiblos).

 According to the Sumerian king list, a total of three kings ruled for 108,000 years, once (one dynasty) in Bad-tibira and then the kingship was removed to Larak.
 A later version of the list, written in Larsa in the Gutian or 'Third Dynasty' of Ur period, inserts Kichu-Ana as the second king in the sequence.
 Possibly he was omitted from other lists for political reasons.